JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 Nowadays, modern JavaScript frameworks like Angular or libraries like React are dominating in the web development, especially if you write rich applications or Single Page Applications.
 They help developers to concentrate on a business logic – not on the code itself; they take care of the performance and, generally, make the development easier.

 In TeamCity, we use React.
 Every component in the Sakura UI is a React component.
 Moreover, many components in the classic UI are the same React components but aged visually for UI/UX consistency.
-React makes us reuse components.

 Similarly to a building process, we build the UI using small panels and bricks called components.
 Our components are based on the [Ring UI](https://jetbrains.github.io/ring-ui/master/index.html) library.
-We compose library components to build every piece of the Sakura UI.
+We compose library components in order to build our UI.

-Starting from TeamCity 2020.2 EAP1, we have decided to share our "bricks".
-We expose some of our internal components and give an opportunity to reuse the Ring UI in plugins.
+Starting from TeamCity 2020.2 we share our "bricks".
+We expose some of our internal components and give an opportunity to use the Ring UI Library in plugins, as well, as other React UI Kits.
 Therefore, if you decide to develop your UI plugin with React, there is no needing to stylize your own buttons or dialogs – you can reuse the components we use ourselves.
-Using them requires some knowledge on how React works, but it's easier than you might expect.

 ## Composing SPA UI plugin